philipturner/swift-colab/README.md

 Int.bitWidth
 ```

 Swift-Colab has several powerful features, including magic commands and Google Drive integration.
 Unfortunately, they are not adequately documented yet.
-Refer to the google/swift-jupyter's [usage instructions](https://github.com/google/swift-jupyter#usage-instructions) in the meantime.
+Refer to swift-jupyter's [usage instructions](https://github.com/google/swift-jupyter#usage-instructions) in the meantime.

 ## Installing packages